LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   - To understand the idea on the improvements of Transit, more explanations
 >     on the usage of blame maps in Transient would be needed.

-We will improve the prose in this section to make it clearer, thank you for pointing it out.
-The paper is referring here to the incomplete population of the blame map described by Greenman et al. ([11]: OOPSLA'19) .
+ We will improve the prose in this paper to clarify.
+Thank you for pointing this out.
+The paper is referring here to the incomplete population of the blame map described by Greenman et al. ([11]:
+ OOPSLA'19).

-For more details, there is a parallel submission by the same set of authors describing the implementation of Transient in depth.
+ For the details of how we have implemented the blame map and its population, there is a parallel experience report submission by the same set of authors describing the implementation of Transient in depth.

 >   - What "sophisticated typing features" are considered (line 589)?
 It would be
 >     crucial to confirm whether the proposed mutators are enough.

-Broadly speaking, this phrase refers to features beyond basic functions and primitive data.
-In terms of this paper's evaluation, the benchmarks employ many of Typed Racket's sophisticated features (with those listed on L641 being the most notable).

-We absolutely agree that it is crucial to analyze the mutators in light of these features; perhaps adding a breakdown of features per benchmark to the analysis of section 6.3 would help clarify this?
+The features we have in mind appear in line 641.
+We will add a breakdown of features per benchmark to the analysis of section 6.3.
+Our mutators do target all of these.

 >   - The benchmarks are selected (line 647), but why?
 The GPT benchmark suite of
 >     Racket provides more examples.

 The benchmarks in figure 5 are the ten with the largest dependency graphs of the GTP suite.
+We selected those because small benchmarks have short blame trails.
 We will rephrase L646-648 to make this clearer.

 > - It seems that the experiment implicitly supposes a few assumptions on